oibur/bryans_pokemontcg_counter/README.md

 ***Features List:***

-2) Create a class, then create at least one object of that class and populate it with data.
-The value of at least one object must be used somewhere in your code

 3) Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program

 5) Read data from an external file, such as text, JSON, CSV, etc and use that data in your application